Barry Humphries: Views on transgender people

-In 2018, Humphries was criticised on social media for making comments considered by some to be transphobic.
+In 2018, Humphries was criticised on social media for making perceived transphobic remarks.
 The comments included referring to gender-affirmation surgery as "self-mutilation" and transgender identity as a whole as a "fashion—how many different kinds of lavatory can you have?"
 The comments prompted the Barry Award, a comedy festival award in Melbourne named after the comedian, to be renamed the Melbourne International Comedy Festival Award the next year.

 Death

-Following a fall in February of the same year, Humphries died after complications from hip surgery at St Vincent's Hospital in Darlinghurst, Sydney, on 22 April 2023, aged 89.
+Following a fall in February 2023, Humphries died after complications from hip surgery at St Vincent's Hospital in Darlinghurst, Sydney, on 22 April 2023, aged 89.

 After his funeral, Humphries' remains were taken to Northern Suburbs Memorial Gardens and Crematorium for cremation.
 His ashes were scattered in an undisclosed place.

-Tributes to Humphries were given by members of the British royal family including Charles III and Sarah Ferguson, the then-Duchess of York, as well as by Australian prime minister Anthony Albanese and Western Australian premier Mark McGowan.
+Tributes to Humphries were given by members of the British royal family including Charles III, by Australian prime minister Anthony Albanese and Western Australian premier Mark McGowan.
 Tributes were also given by members of the entertainment industry including Michael Parkinson, Eric Idle and Ricky Gervais.